brocoo/BRSunTracker/README.md

 BRSunTracker is a set of classes using [Augmented Reality] that allow you to track and display the position of the sun on your device screen, based on your current GPS location, the device gyroscope, the time and the date.

+The position of the sun in the sky is computed via the PSA Algorithm, and its position on the screen uses the gyroscope and the device rotation matrix.
+(See "How does it work?" section below)

 The sample app included displays a marker on a camera preview that follows the sun on the screen and snaps to the middle of the view once the phone is oriented towards it.

 ![http://i.imgur.com/RyTVnY6.png](http://i.imgur.com/RyTVnY6.png)